ElgatodeSchrodinger/challenge_vest/README.md

 To run the tests:

 - Have the services running using `docker-compose up`.
-- In another console, run `docker exec -it vest-challenge pytest`.
+- In another console, run `docker exec -it vest_challenge pytest`.

 ### Authors ✒️